cosmo0/retropie-overlays/README.md

 - **Recommended**: backup the folder content
 - Copy the content of the chosen "configs_xxx" folder into the share and overwrite the files.

-# Contents

-The `configs_noshader` folder contains overlays to use if you don't already have shaders configured for you emulators.
-They have scanlines and pixel grids inside the overlays, so using them in addition to a shader can look funky.

-The `configs_shader` folder has a mix of shadered and non-shadered overlays.
-The "regular" consoles and computers using a CRT TV are pre-configured to use the `crt-pi-curvature` shader.
-The portable consoles (Gamegear, Gameboy...) use the overlay's pixel grids, and disable shaders.

 # Customization

 If you want to use a shader on the portable consoles, there are both the gridded and gridless overlays in `config_shaders/all/retroarch/overlay/systems/`.